 12:38 milo |> puppet --version 2.7.2 12:38 milo |> puppet resource file /etc/hosts Could not run: Cannot manage files of type socket

-#2 Updated by Josh Cooper almost 3 years ago
+#2 Updated by Josh Cooper about 3 years ago

 - Assignee set to Josh Cooper